 It depends on the circumstances.
 For example, a common question clients ask me is: Can you get a PFA for emotional abuse?
 Using abusive or vulgar language towards a spouse, girlfriend, or domestic partner during an argument or custody transfer of a child is not PFA abuse.

 However, threatening physical harm or death to a girlfriend or repeatedly contacting a domestic partner with no legitimate purpose is considered abuse under the PFA Act.

 What Happens When a PFA is Filed?

-Once a judge grants a temporary an ex parte PFA Order, the Plaintiff, police, sheriff, or responsible adult will serve you with the following:
+If the judge grants a temporary PFA Order, the Plaintiff, police, sheriff, or responsible adult will serve you with the following:

 - The Temporary PFA Order (includes the names of the protected party or parties)

 - The PFA Petition (including specific allegations of abuse)

 - A Notice to Appear in Court (Final Hearing: date, time, and courtroom number)